HDA-SELD: Hierarchical Cross-Modal Distillation with Multi-Level Data Augmentation for Low-Resource Audio-Visual Sound Event Localization and Detection: Experiments

-In this subsection, we conduct experiments on cross-modal knowledge distillation.
-Firstly, we present the performance and data setup for teacher and student models in Table~\ref{tab: table4}.
+In this subsection, we conduct experiments on hierarchical cross-modal distillation.
+Firstly, we present the performance comparison among different data setups for teacher and student models in Table~\ref{tab: table4}.
 Systems T0 to T2 and S1 to S2 denote teacher and student models trained with varying data sizes.
 System T0 denotes the audio model trained with the STARSS23 dataset, yielding slightly worse performance compared to the audio-visual model S1 under matched training conditions.
 The results for T0 to T2, S1 to S2, and the RKD methods are reported from our previous work \cite{jiang2024exploring}.

-We then analyze the effects of training data size on two knowledge distillation methods and present the results in Table~\ref{tab: table5}. ``RKD'' denotes the application of the response-based knowledge distillation method, while ``CMKD'' refers to the proposed cross-modal knowledge distillation method, which utilizes both the response-based and feature-based knowledge distillation techniques.
+We then analyze the effects of training data size on two knowledge distillation methods and present the results in Table~\ref{tab: table5}. ``RKD'' denotes the application of the response-based knowledge distillation method, while ``HCMD'' refers to the proposed hierarchical cross-modal distillation method, which utilizes both the response-based and feature-based knowledge distillation techniques.
 The student model trained with a small dataset is guided by the teacher model trained on a larger dataset.
 For example, the notation ``T1-S1'' represents the optimized system where the S1 student model is guided by the T1 teacher model.
 Under each guidance configuration, the student model employing the RKD method consistently outperforms its non-guided counterpart.

-Building upon RKD, extracting knowledge from the teacher's hidden layer features further enhances the student model's performance.
-Notably, when using the T2 teacher to guide the S2 student, our proposed CMKD method achieves SELD performance nearly comparable to that of the T2 teacher model, with even superior results in detection error rate and localization error metrics.
+Building upon RKD, extracting knowledge from the teacher's hidden layer features further enhances the student model's performance, especially for the `T1-S1'' and `T2-S1'' systems.
+For instance, as shown in Table~\ref{tab: table4}, the S1 student, trained on real data, achieved an overall score of 0.587.
+Employing RKD improved the overall score to 0.494, with consistent increases across all four metrics.
+The proposed HCMD method further enhanced the overall metric to 0.444.
+This demonstrates that intermediate-layer knowledge from the teacher model is highly effective in boosting the performance of the student model, especially when the latter has access to only a very limited amount of training data.
+While the teacher model does not process visual inputs, it learns highly discriminative acoustic representations from its training on a large audio dataset.
+The student model, initialized with the teacher's parameters, leverages this strong starting point as it fine-tunes on fused audio-visual features while simultaneously being guided by the teacher's audio expertise.
+Notably, when using the T2 teacher to guide the S2 student, our proposed HCMD method achieves SELD performance nearly comparable to that of the T2 teacher model, with even superior results in detection error rate and localization error metrics.